Which KPIs are most important for your sales?

 The acronym KPI stands for Key Performance Indicator.
 In other words, it’s certain key figures that help you measure your performance.
 KPIs are traditionally used to measure companies economic development.
 In sales and marketing, KPIs are used to evaluate the results of certain activities within a certain period of time.

-That means that KPIs provide results that are visible over time
+Results that are visible over time

 Well-chosen KPIs give your sales department a visual development curve that clearly answers the question of whether they’ll achieve their goals or not.
 So it’s important to have different KPIs that show development every month, week and, in some cases, every day.